 The design and layout of development should minimise adverse impacts on views from public rights of way over open countryside and preserve and enhance such views where possible.
-The views identified in the text and Table 1 and marked on the Policies Map, shown as Appendix P5 should be protected.
-Development that would adversely impact on their visual quality, or undermine or adversely affect the rural setting of the village [whether by scale, massing, design or location] will not be supported.
+Development that would adversely affect the rural setting of the village [whether by scale, massing, design or location] will not be supported.